hathora/builder/README.md

 ## Additional resources

-For a more detailed guide, check out the [reference docs](docs/reference.md).
+For a high level overview of rtag concepts and goals, see [concepts](docs/concepts.md).
+For more details on how to implement an rtag application, check out the [reference docs](docs/reference.md).

 If you have any questions/suggestions or want to report a bug, please feel free to file an issue or start a discussion on Github!